Joeclinton1/ChromeEngine-Docs/docs/tutorials/01-Platformer Tutorial/03-The Player.md

 ## Adding sound effects when walking

-In ChromeEngine we can add sound effects which play when walking by adding 4 sounds to the `logic` sprite which are all name in the format `<sound effect label> <num>`.
-ChromeEngine comes with a sound effect called 'Concrete Step' which we can add to our game easily withe the `materials.set_sfx` block.
+In ChromeEngine we can add sound effects which play when walking by adding 4 sounds to the `logic` sprite which are all named in the format `<sound effect label> <num>`.
+ChromeEngine comes with a sound effect called 'Concrete Step' which we can add to our game easily with the `materials.set_sfx` block, placed after the material creation somewhere in `Setup scene objects` block in the `Setup` sprite.
 For example we can add it to the `Yellow` material by doing:

 <ScratchBlocks>
 {`